-Learn how to make Khachapuri – a delicious pita-like flatbread from Georgia.
-Extra cheesy filling and very simple yeast-based dough that is very easy to replicate at home.
-Moreover, the recipe is stovetop.
-We will use a skillet instead of an oven to make this extra tasty appetizer.
+Discover how to make Khachapuri, a delightful pita-like flatbread from Georgia.
+This recipe features a rich, cheesy filling and utilizes a simple, yeast-based dough that is easy to replicate at home.
+Additionally, the cooking process is done on the stovetop, using a skillet instead of an oven, making this delicious appetizer even more accessible to prepare.

-I hope that you will appreciate my attempt at replicating such popular traditional Georgian cheesy pita/bread recipe as Imeruli Khachapuri.
-However, as I was so out of luck to find any Imeruli Cheese or at least Sulguni, so had no other option then only to experiment.
-I tried to achieve such consistency for the filling so that when melted it still has an elastic, stretchy, and crumbly texture at the same time with somewhat briny flavor.
+I hope you will appreciate my effort to replicate the popular traditional Georgian cheesy bread recipe known as Imeruli Khachapuri.
+Unfortunately, I was unable to find Imeruli cheese or even Sulguni, so I had to experiment with alternatives.
+My goal was to achieve a filling consistency that, when melted, maintains an elastic, stretchy, and crumbly texture, along with a slightly briny flavor.

 If you like to experiment, try making these delicious dishes at home: